-9. STUDY MATERIAL
+8. STUDY MATERIAL

 - The prescribed textbook in this module is [Please insert reference of textbook]. - Additional reading materials is provided [printed or on Blackboard].
-[Please insert reference of additional reading material if appropriate.] - In addition to the textbook, other study material will also be used as part of the teaching and learning in this module.
+[Please insert reference of additional reading material if appropriate.] - In addition to the textbook, there is study material that will be used as part of the teaching and learning in this module.
 This material and activities will be made available on Blackboard throughout the semester.
 It is each student's responsibility to ensure that he/she obtains and prepares all study material in time.